-after the defense counsel presented affirmative evidence of self-defense because he [erroneously] believed it was an ironclad rule that the predicate be admitted first."42 Invoking the principle that "[f]ailure to exercise choice in a situation calling for choice is an abuse of discretion-whether the cause is ignorance of the right to exercise choice or mere intransigence-because it assumes the existence of a rule that admits of but one answer to the question presented,"43 English asserts that the judge's erroneous ruling arbitrarily infringed his right to the unfettered assistance of counsel44 and his right to put on a defense.45
+a rule that admits of but one answer to the question presented,"42 English asserts that the judge's erroneous ruling arbitrarily infringed his right to the unfettered assistance of counsel43 and his right to put on a defense.44

 We reject the premise of English's claim.
 In our view the record affirmatively shows that the trial judge did not labor under any misapprehension that an "ironclad rule" governed his decision.
-On the contrary, the judge was
+On the contrary, the judge was aware of his discretionary authority and exercised it.
+He considered allowing English to introduce the evidence of Beckham's violent acts conditionally, recognizing that he could strike the evidence if need be.
+Ultimately, however, the judge found that English's preference was outweighed by the risk of unfair prejudice to the government from the admission of evidence powerfully

-43 Johnson v.
+42 Johnson v.
 United States, 398 A.2d 354, 363 (D.C.
 1979).

-44 Cf. Brooks v.
+43 Cf. Brooks v.
 Tennessee, 406 U.S. 605, 612-13 (1972) (holding, inter alia, that a state statute requiring the defendant in a criminal trial to testify before any other defense witnesses or not at all unconstitutionally deprived the accused of his lawyer's assistance at a critical stage of the proceeding; adding, however, that "nothing we say here otherwise curtails in any way the ordinary power of a trial judge to set the order of proof").

-45 See, e.g., Holmes v.
+See, e.g., Holmes v.
 South Carolina, 547 U.S. 319, 324 (2006) ("This right is abridged by evidence rules that infringe upon a weighty interest of the accused and are arbitrary or disproportionate to the purposes they are designed to serve." (internal quotation marks and brackets omitted)).